mariecordes/gridgpt/README.md

 Hi fellow crossword enthusiasts!
 I'm Marie, a data scientist based in Berlin with a huge passion for all sorts of games and riddles – especially crosswords.

-There's something magical about that perfect "aha!" moment when a tricky clue finally clicks – it's similar to when you finally fix that elusive bug that's been haunting your code for hours, or when your data pipeline runs flawlessly from start to finish.
+There's something magical about that perfect "aha!" moment when a tricky clue finally clicks – it's similar to when you finally fix that frustrating bug that's been haunting your code for hours, or when your data pipeline runs flawlessly from start to finish.

 So naturally, I thought: why not combine my love for puzzles with my passion for all things data and engineering?